Tsiroanomandidy

 Tsiroanomandidy [tsiˌrunʷmanˈdidʲ] is a city (commune urbaine) in central-western Madagascar, approximately 210 kilometres west of the capital Antananarivo.

 Tsiroanomandidy is the capital of Bongolava Region and of Tsiroanomandidy District.

-Its name means One person only reigns and comes from the souvenirs of the victory of king Radama I over his rival Ramitraho, King of the Sakalava in 1822.
+Its name means One person only reigns, and comes from the memories of the victory of king Radama I over his rival Ramitraho, King of the Sakalava in 1822.

+Rivers

+Tsiroanomandidy lies on the Manambolo River.

 District of Tsiroanomandidy

 There are 18 communes in the district with a total of 215 villages (fokontany).